krithisri/Machine-learning-project/README.md

-# Machine-learning-project
+# Exception Handling Practices and Post-release Defects Study
 This is part of the project for course: SOEN 6591 in Data Mining and Analysis

-## Exception Handling Practices and Post-release Defects Study

 ## Overview